mpsonntag/snippets/courses/teaching/Linux.md

     /etc/aliases

 ### user and groups
 `/etc/group`            ... contains all available groups and the ids of users that are part of a group `/etc/passwd`           ... contains all users with their id, shell preference and home directory

-`/var/logs`
-`/home/[uname]/.ssh` ... directory containing user specific ssh keys
+`/var/logs`             ... contains various logfiles of interest `/home/[uname]/.ssh`    ... directory containing user specific ssh keys

 ### TTYs